techreturners/js_coding_exercises/docs/exercise004.md

 // newArr is your new filtered array
 ```

-Now you're a pro at ES6 loopy-de-loops, you're ready for: [Exercises 005 - Docs](./exercise005.md)!
+Now you're a pro at ES6 loop-de-loops, you're ready for: [Exercises 005 - Docs](./exercise005.md)!